 Rent or Buy Snowshoes

-Rent or buy snowshoes somewhere that you can learn what kind to get and how to fasten them.
+Buy or rent snowshoes somewhere that you can learn what kind to get and how to fasten them.
 Snowshoe fasteners are not the most intuitive of things, and if you’re not getting all the loops and hooks quite right, you’ll be in for a maddening hike full of stops and adjustments.
-I prefer to rent my snowshoe sets from REI in Seattle, although they are available from a number of places and price points depending on your location.
+I prefer to rent my snowshoe sets from Snowshoe Rentals in Seattle, although they are available from a number of places and price points depending on your location.
 A rental expert at a place with a range of options can also tell you whether an all-purpose snowshoe will be suitable for your targeted trail, or if you need a pair with a larger surface area.

 If you have smaller feet, wear boots that are fairly tall at the bridge of your foot.
 I learned the hard way that one-size-fits-all, rental-friendly adult snowshoes don’t always fasten snugly over a narrow shoe with a low bridge, which is a recipe for strap slippage and your shoes trying to escape.